ndemmel/INFO-201-Final/markdown/conclusion.md

-While our visualizations, _2016 Elections_, _Compare States_, and
+While our visualizations in the _2016 Election Effect_, _Compare Crimes by State_, and _Demographic Factors_ tabs revealed significant
-_Demographic Factors_, revealed significant trends and correlations with regards to hate crimes, we also need to be aware of some of the limitations of the data.
+trends and correlations with regards to hate crimes, we also need to be aware of some of the limitations of the data.

 <p class = "indented">
   <br>